Network Representation Using Graph Root Distributions: Existence, identifiability, and topology of GRD

-\begin{definition}[Equivalence up to orthogonal transforms] We say two distributions $F_1$, $F_2$ on $\mathcal K$ are equivalent up to orthogonal transform, written as $F_1\stackrel{o.t.}{=}F_2$, if there exist orthogonal transforms $Q_+$ on $\mathcal H_+$ and $Q_-$ on $\mathcal H_-$, such that $(X,Y)\sim F_1\Rightarrow (Q_+X,Q_-Y)\sim F_2$. \end{definition}
+\begin{definition}[Equivalence up to orthogonal transforms] We say two distributions $F_1$, $F_2$ on $\mathcal K$ are equivalent up to orthogonal transform, written as $F_1\stackrel{o.t.}{=}F_2$, if there exist orthogonal transforms $Q_+$ on $\mathcal H_+$ and $Q_-$ on $\mathcal H_-$, such that $(X,Y)\sim F_1\Leftrightarrow (Q_+X,Q_-Y)\sim F_2$. \end{definition}

-\begin{theorem}[Identifiability of GRD] Two square-integrable GRDs $F_1$, $F_2$ with uncorrelated positive and negative components give the same exchangeable random graph sampling distribution if and only if $F_1\stackrel{o.t.}{=}F_2$. \end{theorem} The full proof \Cref{thm:unique} is deferred to \Cref{sec:proof_grd}.
-The key step of the proof is to establish a direct connection between a GRD $F$ and its corresponding graphon $W$.
+\begin{theorem}[Identifiability of GRD] Two square-integrable GRDs $F_1$, $F_2$ with uncorrelated positive and negative components give the same exchangeable random graph sampling distribution if and only if $F_1\stackrel{o.t.}{=}F_2$. \end{theorem} The main idea of the proof is to establish a direct connection between a GRD $F$ and its corresponding graphon $W$.
 Now $F$ is a probability measure on $\mathcal K$, while $W$ is a function from $[0,1]^2\rightarrow [0,1]$.
 Our idea is to use an \emph{inverse transform sampling mapping} to relate the distribution $F$ to a measurable function on $[0,1]$.

 \begin{definition}[Inverse transform sampling (ITS)] Let $F$ be a distribution on $\mathcal K$.
 A measurable function $Z:[0,1]\mapsto \mathcal K$ is called an \emph{inverse transform sampling mapping} of $F$ if